 We absolutely love pattern.
 Be it a simple stripe or a luxe leopard print, patterns are one of the most effective ways to add interest to your home.
 But they certainly aren't the only way.
 We’ve seen countless pattern-free rooms that prove solids can be just as powerful.
-By using simple upholstery, tile, and other finishes, you can bring attention to sculptural furniture, statement-making art, or a single color choice and make a grand impact that rivals the busiest florals and the boldest checks.
+By using simple upholstery, tile, and other finishes, you can bring attention to sculptural furniture, statement-making art, or a single colour choice and make a grand impact that rivals the busiest florals and the boldest checks.
 Scroll on below to see—the proof is in the pudding.

 One stitch of pattern would ruin this all-white gorgeousness.